Visit the institution website for COVID‑19 updates

 Months of entry

-Designed for registered and qualified physiotherapists, this course gives you the opportunity to specialise in one of four areas of physiotherapy, including musculoskeletal and manual therapy.
+Designed for registered and qualified physiotherapists, this course gives you the opportunity to develop your knowledge and professional practice across a range of practical and theory-based units.

-Practical sessions are an important part of this course and, depending on the units you choose, you’ll learn techniques such as soft tissue manipulation and manual therapy techniques.
-You’ll typically work on simulated patients if you choose the Management of the Acutely Ill and Critically Ill Patient unit.
+Practical sessions are an important part of this course and, depending on the units you choose, you will learn techniques such as soft tissue manipulation and manual therapy techniques.

 Our lecturers are registered with the Health and Care Professions Council (HCPC) and many still work in practice alongside teaching.
-Our teaching team also includes researchers with expertise across a range of specialisms, including knee dysfunction, spinal dysfunction, and musculoskeletal interventions.
+Our teaching team also includes researchers with expertise across a range of specialisms, including knee and spinal dysfunctions, shoulder management, musculoskeletal and physical activity interventions, older people rehabilitation, stroke and Guillain-Barré syndrome.

 Our course is accredited by the Chartered Society of Physiotherapy (CSP).

-If you’re not ready to commit to a full-time masters, you can study individual units as standalone modules, as part of your continuing professional development (CPD).
+If you are not ready to commit to a full-time master’s degree, you can study individual units as standalone modules, as part of your continuing professional development (CPD).

 You can also exit this course with a postgraduate certificate (PgCert) or postgraduate diploma (PgDip).